Bedrock-OSS/bedrock-wiki/docs/entities/detecting-other-entities.md

 }
 ```

-The first parameter that `query.get_nearby_entities_except_self` needs to work is the radius in blocks it will detect other entities in.
+The first parameter that `q.get_nearby_entities_except_self` needs to work is the radius in blocks it will detect other entities in.
 The other is the identifier of the mob you want to make it detect.

 Now that's good and all, but on the off chance, you want to make the pig detect players with some attribute that can be detected with Molang, use this.